Are you a productive blogger?

 Cross off completed tasks: Each time you complete a task, cross it off or check the box, so that you can tell which task needs your attention next.

-Change Management Consulting has a guide that will teach you how to delegate for productivity.
+Change Management Consulting has a guide that will teach you how to delegate for blogging productivity.
 The most important steps are to:

 - Define the task properly: What task do you want to delegate?
 Is it writing, keyword research, tweeting, commenting, copywriting or graphic design?
 Spell it out before approaching a professional.